souffle-lang/souffle-lang.github.io/pages/docs/types.md

 .decl A(x:even)
 .decl B(x:odd)
-A(X) :- B(X). // type clash
+A(X) :- B(X). // error: type clash
 ```
 In this example, `even` and `odd` are defined as two disjoint sub-types of the type number, each exhibiting its own domain of values.
-From this definition Soufflé can deduce that the users intention was to define two disjoint sets and will report an error for the rule in the last line.
+From this definition Soufflé can deduce that the users intention was to define two disjoint (non-overlapping) sets and will report an error for the rule in the last line.
 For logic programmers it is crucial to accurately model the categories of values in form of a type system -- as has been illustrated by the example above.

 ## Record Types
 In classical Datalog, a relation is a two-dimensional data-structure consisting of a set of rows and fixed number of columns.